[This article has been updated from the one originally posted on March 18, 2018]

 But help is here!
 Our seasoned travelers and guides have put together this handy series of 3 posts to show you how to pack sparingly but comprehensively for trips lasting from one night to a month.

 - Start with a good, sturdy, and unusually colored piece of luggage.
 We like the 38-liter Gregory backpack, because it allows quick travel from place to place.
 The backpack has pockets on the waist belt for easy-to-reach snacks or equipment, two fine-mesh large pockets on the base sides (large enough for bottles & umbrellas), two smaller pockets on the top (for toiletries and papers), a sleeve inside laptop, and a zipper opening mid-pack, perfect for finding something at the bottom of the bag without emptying it.
 A rain hood is included.
-Several rolling suitcases are equally good, including this low-cost, lightweight, hard shell set from American Tourister.
+Several rolling suitcases are excellent, including Nomatic’s line.

 Inside your bag, in addition to clothing, shoes, and undergarments, we suggest following: